netherbymatt/Playlist-Skip-List/README.md

 - find_level: private member function called when a new node is created.
 Does a "coin flip" to determine the number of levels a node will occupy.
 Randomly selects either 0 (heads) or 1 (tails).
 If heads is rolled it goes again and increments the level (up to the level cap), if tails is rolled it stops flipping and returns the level.

 - remove: Similar functionality to insert, searches for the target node and once it is found deletes the node and updates the next pointers that referenced it.
-Returns true is a node is found and removed, false otherwise.
+Returns true if a node is found and removed, false otherwise.

 - search: Similar logic to insert and remove to look through the list, starting at the max level and descending when encountering a next node greater than the search value.
 Returns true if the node is found and false otherwise.